mausam-kumar/Static-Food-Website/README.md

 # Static-Food-Website
-Simple Static food  using website layout using HTML CSS and JavaScript
+Simple Static food  using website layout using HTML CSS and JavaScript.